somil-successive/Backend-training/mongoose.md

 # MONGOOSE

 Mongoose is an Object-Document Mapper (ODM) for MongoDB in Node.js, providing a schema-based solution for modeling data.
 It enables developers to define data structures using schemas, specifying fields, types, and validation rules.
 Models, representing MongoDB collections, facilitate CRUD operations and offer features like instance methods, middleware for pre/post-processing, and validation.
 Mongoose supports powerful querying with a rich set of functions, enhancing MongoDB interactions.
 Middleware functions enable custom logic before or after database operations.
 Validation rules ensure data integrity.
-Population allows referencing documents in other collections for data aggregation.
-Mongoose promotes code organization with modular schema and model definitions.
-It simplifies database connectivity with the ability to establish connections and manage configurations.
-Overall, Mongoose streamlines MongoDB development in Node.js by providing a higher-level abstraction, enforcing structure, and offering convenient features for data manipulation, validation, and querying.

 # RDBMS vs NoSQL Database